wp-plugins/combo-slideshow/readme.txt

 = How Can I auto insert a blog posts (or custom) slideshow in my home or single post/page? = Enable it in the plugin settings and make sure that a post thumbnail is set in each post.
+Auto-insertion features may not work if standard functions are not supported by the theme in use or plugins such as e-commerce, etc...

 = How Can I insert a custom slideshow in my content? = First create a new Slideshow and add images to the media gallery.
 Use the shortcode or the manual function with the `custom` parameter set accordingly.
+Please note that images have to be uploaded from this screen, in order to be associated as "attachments" of the slideshow object / custom post type.
+The Content Editor is actually useless except for the Add Media button, or if you ever like to somehow extract it (e.g. slideshow of slideshows post type).

 = What if I only want captions on some of my pages = Set your default captions to off; for any slideshow you put on your page use `[slideshow caption="on"]`